About Dulcie Dee

 She traveled extensively throughout Southeast Asia falling in love with snorkeling in the Philippines where she discovered the unique underwater world of their lovely coral reefs.
 Mesmerized by the beauty of the sea, she painted “Marine Dreams” series that premiered at the Hiraya Gallery in Manila, capturing her joyful discovery of this rapidly eroding Philippine eco-treasure.
 She authored, designed, illustrated and in 2012 she self-published “ABC Coral Reef” to teach children the beauty of the coral reefs and tropical marine life in the Pacific Ocean.

-International review sin popular magazine such as ‘Asiaweek’, ‘Taipan’, ‘Filipinas’, and ‘Transpacific’ featured Dee’s efforts to alert the public to the conservation of its delicate and precious coral reefs.
+International reviews in popular magazines such as ‘Asiaweek’, ‘Taipan’, ‘Filipinas’, and ‘Transpacific’ featured Dee’s efforts to alert the public to the conservation of its delicate and precious coral reefs.

 Her work is a Zen fusion of East and West.
 Each painting pulsates with rich, vibrant tropical colors painted with clarity, texture, and precision detail encompassing a free-flowing sense of subject, shade and color.
 Her entrancing seascapes were followed by enigmatic paintings of Geishas and Asian nymphos revealing the erotic sensual beauty of the female body.

-Dulcie received her Bachelor of Fine Arts from the University of the Philippines and her Master of Fine Arts from the Academy of Art College.
+Dulcie received her Bachelor of Fine Arts from the University of the Philippines and her Master of Fine Arts from the Academy of Art University, San Francisco, CA.

-She resides in Sunnyside, New York and completed her Paris series and is currently working on "Floral Fantiasies II" color pencil drawing series.
+She resides in Sunnyside, New York and is currently working on her "Tropical Island Girl" series.